30 Free Things To Do In San Antonio That Are Worth Your Time

 Other San Antonio Missions

-This is honestly one of the most overlooked free things to do in San Antonio because everyone just knows about the Alamo..but the other missions are even more beautiful to visit.
+This is honestly one of the most overlooked free things to do in San Antonio because everyone just knows about the Alamo..but the other missions showcase this city's rich history and are even more beautiful to visit.

 In addition to the Alamo, the other San Antonio missions are called Mission San Jose, Mission Concepcion, Mission Espada, and Mission San Juan.
 Visitors can go to any of these for free.
 Did you know that the San Antonio Missions are a UNESCO World Heritage Site?
 Very cool!